|

 be responsible and available to the client throughout the planning, design

-to the client's schedule and budget are taken on.
-Technical services and
+according to the client's schedule and budget are taken on.
+Technical

-coordination have been developed in long working relationships with our own
+services and coordination have been developed in long working relationships

-staff, with engineering consultants, and other consultants in the building
+with our own staff, with engineering consultants, and other consultants in

 Incorporated Architects has developed its